adonisjs/v5-docs/content/guides/http/context.md

+---
+summary: HTTP request context holds all the relevant information related to a given HTTP request.
+---

 HTTP context is a request-specific object that holds the information like the `request body`, `cookies`, `headers`, the currently `logged in user`, and much more for a given HTTP request.

 The HTTP context is passed by reference to the route handler, middleware, HTTP hooks, and exception handler.